frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/terms-and-conditions.md

 ### 1.1.
 Select in Transaction

-In transactions, you will find section of Terms and Condition where you will be able to search and fetched required Terms and Condition master.
+In transactions, you will find section of Terms and Conditions where you will be able to search and fetched required Terms and Condition master.

 <img class="screenshot" alt="Terms and Conditions, Select in document" src="{{docs_base_url}}/assets/img/setup/print/terms-3.png">